 There are two major types of metal detector sensing technologies.
 VLF and PI.
 Here are the differences, along with their pros and cons.

 VLF stands for very low frequency and PI stands for pulse induction.
 VLF technology is found in most metal detectors.
 The VLF transmitter and receiver coils measure the phase shift between transmitted and returned frequencies.
-PI detectors send pulses of current through their coil(s) and measure the time length difference between the expected reflected pulse and the actual reflected pulse.
+Pulse induction metal detectors send pulses of current through their coil(s) and measure the time length difference between the expected reflected pulse and the actual reflected pulse.

 More detail on that in a second, plus the truly practical point of it all.
 First I wanted to mention that there’s a third technology called BFO, which stands for beat frequency oscillator.
 BFO technology is found in the very basic, low-cost metal detectors that generally don’t have any discrimination circuitry.
 This means they’ll alert on any/all metal in the ground.
 I just wanted you to know that, since this article will only cover the two most prevalent types of detectors: VLF and PI.

 How Do Pulse Induction Metal Detectors Work?

 Metal targets are repeatedly hit by magnetic pulses from the detector.
 PI metal detectors put out about 100 pulses per second, but there can be less or more depending on the model.
 This short-duration pulsating transmission causes relatively longer response signals to come back from a metal target than if there were no target.
 This is seen as a form of echo to the detector, which results in the audio alert you hear.